sndeep4all/angular-jointjs-graph/README.md

 ```

 If you wish to update the JointJS link model after the backend model is created
-(e.g. in order to show creation time), provide a `modelUpdateCallback` just as
+(e.g. in order change the color of the link), provide a `modelUpdateCallback` just as
 in the case described in the previous section.

 ### <a name="attr-factories"></a>SVG attribute factories